-Empowering Bharat: TiE Bangalore and Algorand Foundation Unite for Web 3.0 Advancements
+Empowering Bharat: Tie Bangalore And Algorand Foundation Unite For Web 3.0 Advancements

-(MENAFN- PR HUB) The Indus Entrepreneurs (TiE) Bangalore and the Algorand Foundation have announced a joint initiative aimed at decentralising the web and advancing the Semantic Web of Things.
+(MENAFN- ForPressRelease) The Indus Entrepreneurs (TiE) Bangalore and the Algorand Foundation have announced a joint initiative aimed at decentralising the web and advancing the Semantic Web of Things.
 This partnership leverages the strengths of both organisations to further the reach and impact of blockchain initiatives in India.

 The partnership aims to facilitate knowledge exchange and networking platforms among startups, investors, and industry experts across Blockchain, Web 3.0, and verticals through webinars and in-person events.
 It also seeks to create opportunities for the startups & enterprises focusing on the Web 3.0 & Blockchain technology to get access to hands-on workshops as well as Thought-leadership reports.
 The joint initiative also intends to create academia-industry connects & assist focused startups.